 The Neewer CM14 will instantly improve your phone’s audio for less than the cost of an adapter cable from Shure or Blue.
 If you aren’t ready to drop $100 plus for a phone microphone to start your Youtube channel, then this budget-friendly compact directional microphone is the one for you.

 First off, it should be noted that the CM14 works with devices other than smartphones.
-In fact, this offering from Neewer will work with any device with a built in microphone.
-If you have an iPhone though, you’ll need a lightning adapter in order to use any external microphone.
-It sucks, but you should go ahead and buy Apple’s version so that you don’t run into licensing issues (I didn’t when I bought a home projector and it was a big hullabaloo.).
+In fact, this offering from Neewer will work with any device with a built-in microphone.
+If you have an iPhone, though, you’ll need a lightning adapter to use an external microphone.
+It sucks, but you should go ahead and buy Apple’s version so that you don’t run into licensing issues (I didn’t when I purchased a home projector, and it was a big hullabaloo.).

-It’s worth acknowledging that there’s a minor difference in sound quality between the CM14, and the microphones listed in our Is the Best Microphone for Youtube a Phone Mic.
-This is because the linked guide focuses on professional-quality phone audio equipment, whereas this guide is highlighting a viable budget option for beginners.
+It’s worth acknowledging that there’s a minor difference in sound quality between the CM14 and the microphones listed in our Is the Best Microphone for Youtube a Phone Mic.
+I note this because the linked guide focuses on professional-quality phone audio equipment, whereas this guide is highlighting a viable budget option for beginners.